 Where You Can Play It | 888casino |

-Our penultimate recommendation comes from Light & Wonder, a renowned gambling services provider that previously went by the name of Scientific Games.
-The company’s rendition of Three Card Poker definitely deserves attention as it impresses with a fitty design, crisp graphics, and decent theoretical return.
+Our penultimate recommendation comes from Light & Wonder, a renowned gambling-services provider that previously went by the name Scientific Games.
+The company’s rendition of Three Card Poker definitely deserves attention, as it impresses with a nifty design, crisp graphics and a decent theoretical return.
 The concept of the game is relatively easy to grasp.

-Three Card Poker is dealt out of a single deck of cards reshuffled between each round.
-You play against the virtual dealer and your objective is to obtain a higher three-card poker hand than the house.
+Three Card Poker is dealt from a single deck of cards reshuffled between each round.
+You play against the virtual dealer, and your objective is to obtain a higher three-card poker hand than the house.
 Hands are ranked in descending order as follows – straight flush, three-of-a-kind, straight, flush, pair, and high card.
 The house qualifies with queen high or better.
 The round starts with the player posting an ante bet and evaluating the strength of their hand.
-The player then has the option to either ‘play’, i.e. raise, by placing an additional wager equal to their ante or fold their hand and lose their original ante.
+The player then has the option either to ‘play’, i.e. raise, by placing an additional wager equal to their ante, or to fold and forfeit the ante.

-When the player wins against a qualifying dealer with a weaker hand, both the ante and the play bet pay even money (1 to 1).
+When the player beats a qualifying dealer hand, both the ante and the play bet pay even money (1 to 1).
 If the dealer fails to open with a qualifying hand, the player’s ante pays even money and the play bet is a push.
-The game awards ante bonus payouts for straights, three-of-a-kind, and flushes.
+The game awards ante-bonus payouts for straights, three-of-a-kind, and flushes.

-Had it not been for these ante bonuses, the house edge of the game would have been monstrous at 8% to 9%.
-The key thing here is that when the player obtains at least a straight, they win a bonus payout proportional to their ante bet.
-More importantly, the player does not need to beat the dealer to receive the ante bonus, which significantly improves the odds of the game.
-As for the house edge of Three Card Poker, the casino holds a 2.01% advantage in the base game provided that the player uses a strategy.
+Had it not been for these ante bonuses, the house edge would have been a monstrous 8% to 9%.
+The key point is that when the player obtains at least a straight, they receive a bonus proportional to their ante bet.
+More importantly, the player does not need to beat the dealer to collect the ante bonus, which significantly improves the odds.
+As for the house edge of Three Card Poker, the casino holds a 2.01% advantage in the base game, provided the player follows basic strategy.

 Simple Three Card Poker Strategy

-Players must raise on any hand that pushes with or outranks Queen-6-4 and fold all hands of lower value.
+Players should raise on any hand that pushes with or outranks Queen-6-4 and fold all hands of lower value.

-Three Card Poker supports two optional side wagers but we advise you to refrain from placing them as they offer very poor value.
+Three Card Poker supports two optional side wagers, but we advise you to refrain from placing them, as they offer very poor value.
 The house edge of the Pair Plus group of side bets stands at 4.38%, while that for the 6 Card Bonus is even worse at 10.22%.
-The house odds for all supported wagers are featured on the table’s layout.
+The house odds for all supported wagers are displayed on the table’s layout.
 Feel free to consult the screenshot below for the payouts of all available main and side bets.

 #10 – Roulette Nouveau by Relax Gaming